Paul Hogan Inducted In To Hall Of Fame

 Hogan always maintained that his greatest training achievement was winning a Hobart Thousand with Fairbairn Lady and that the best greyhound he trained was Cheltenham Lass, owned by Scurrah’s wife Jean.

-He had a break from the sport domestically in the mid-1970s, travelling overseas and breeding/training methods in Ireland and the US.
+He had a break from the sport domestically in the mid-1970s, travelling overseas and analysing breeding/training methods in and the US.
 He also rationalised his breeding operation but retained dams Delbairn Babe and Nikki Bairn.

 Hogan had the faith to follow the one line right through and have it continually produce top greyhounds.